 *Cues "Can I Live" instrumental* as Carter exits the car and the woman weeps hysterically.

 Int: Bedford-Stuyvesant, Brooklyn.
-Right outside Marcy Housing projects - Daytime
+Outside Marcy Housing projects.
+Daytime.

 A conversation between Shawn and some out of towners plays out.
-By how they’re dressed it’s obvious the three aren’t from New York.
+Based on their clothing, it’s obvious the three aren’t from New York.
 The scene plays out just like “Friend or Foe,” Shawn dominating the entire conversation and dismissing the young bucks from his view.
-They’re obviously irritated but they are outnumbered and out armed.
+They’re obviously irritated, but they are outnumbered and out armed.

 Shawn steps out, passing the young man his car keys.
 A gift to commemorate their new partnership.
-He would simply page a ride to come get him.
-Despite Marcy being a place that raised wolves he was still at home.
-Shawn Carter, not the biggest gangster, not the richest dealer, not the powerful Godfather—he had just enough money, power, and respect to walk around his own block.
+He would page a ride to get him.
+Despite Marcy being a place that raised wolves, he was still at home.
+Shawn Carter, not the most prominent gangster, not the wealthiest dealer, not the powerful Godfather—he had just enough money, power, and respect to walk around his block.
 He felt proud to give another kid from his home a chance to step into his footsteps.
-The Lexus drives off and he looks back at the housing projects.
-A voice calls out his name.
-It’s done in an aggressive tone.
-Turning around his eyes are met with the view of a shaky hand holding a pistol pointed in his direction.
+The Lexus drives off, and he looks back at the housing projects.
+A voice calls out his name in an aggressive tone.
+After turning around, his eyes meet a shaky hand holding a pistol pointed in his direction.
 The holder is shouting about his baby’s mother.
 For the first time, you see the fear in Shawn's face.

-Thump, thump, thump—intensifying as the screen fades to black and three gunshots are heard.
+Thump, thump, thump—intensifying as the screen fades to black and three gunshots ring out.